PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

-- `NQSO`, `ISO`, `RSA`, `RSU` is applicable for `Public` & `Private` type incentive stock and `Carried Interest` is applicable only for `Limited Partnership` type incentive Stock.
+- `NQSO`, `ISO`, `RSA`, `RSU` is applicable for `Public` & `Private` type grant and `Carried Interest` is applicable only for `Limited Partnership` type grant.
-- Does not allowed to add a grant while vesting details is not available.
+- Grant is not created until user enter vesting details.

 ### UX Rule

-- Show proper message under vesting schedule until user adds data to vesting.
+- Show proper message under vesting schedule until user adds data to vesting details.
-- Once user enters all details then system will show a schedule of vesting in the `Vesting Schedule` section.
+- Once user enters all details in vesting then system will show a schedule of vesting in the `Vesting Schedule` section.
-- Do not allowed to enter same Grant ID for the same type otherwise system shows error message.
 - When `Expiration Date` is lower than `Grant Date`, system shows error.
 - When `Grant Date` is grater than `Expiration Date`, system shows error.
-- `Vest Date` is always grater than `Grant Date` and lower than `Expiration Date`.
+- `Vest Date` is always grater than `Grant Date` and lower than `Expiration Date` otherwise system show error.
-- When `Shares in First Vesting` is grater than `Shares Granted`, system shows an error message.
+- System shows an error message when `Total of Shares` and `Shares Granted` is not matched.

 ### UI Rule

 Mockup for Empty & Mockup when schedule is available //TODO

-- Message for vesting schedule : `Schedule will be auto populated here once you specify the above details`
+- Message for vesting schedule : `Schedule will be auto populated here once you specify the above details`.
+See this //TODO
-- Error message for Expiration Date, when Expiration date is lower than Grant Date : `Should be always >= Grant Date`
+- Error message for Expiration Date, when Expiration date is lower than Grant Date : `Should be >= Grant Date`.
+See this //TODO
-- Error message for Grant date when Grant date is grater than Expiration Date : `Date must be <= Expiration Date`
+- Error message for Grant date when Grant date is grater than Expiration Date : `Should be <= Expiration Date`.
+See this //TODO
 - Error message for Vest Date : `Should be >= Grant Date` & `Should be <= Expiration Date`.
+See this //TODO
-- Error message of `Share in First Vesting` : //TODO
+- Error message when`Total of Shares` and `Shares Granted` is not matched: `Total Shares doesn't match Shares Granted`.
+See this //TODO

 ## Edit Grant

-### System Rule

-- Can be editable anytime.
-- Some of the fields cannot be edited if the exercise is performed of that grant.

 ### UX Rule